kyma-incubator/terraform-provider-gardener/README.md

     ```
 ## Examples

-See the [examples](https://github.com/kyma-incubator/terraform-provider-gardener/tree/master/examples) folder to view the configuration for the currently supported providers.
+See the [examples](https://github.com/kyma-incubator/terraform-provider-gardener/tree/master/examples) to learn how to use Gardener to deploy clusters on AWS, GCP, and Azure.